thedotmack/the-dev-server-mcp/HOW-IT-WORKS.lock.md

 ```

 **Option 3: Tell Claude directly in conversation:**
-> "We are using the-dev-server MCP for tracking all development server state.
-ALWAYS use this MCP when dealing with server questions.
-Call get-server-state or detect-server-process at the start of server-related conversations."
+> "We use the-dev-server MCP to register and manage every dev server through PM2.
+ALWAYS use its tools (register/start/stop/restart) instead of running PM2 manually."

 > **💡 Note:** The MCP includes built-in embedded instructions that Claude sees automatically.
 Project files are optional but recommended for consistency.